robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 differences in seasonal resource availability and social association?
-We conclude with perspectives for further development and application of scale in multilayer networks with respect to landscape ecology (Schneider 2009), individual fitness and phenotypes (Webber & Vander Wal 2018), and movement ecology and collective movement (Jolles et al.
+We conclude with perspectives for further development and application of scale in multilayer networks with respect to landscape ecology (Schneider 2009)<!-- TODO-->, individual fitness and phenotypes (Webber & Vander Wal 2018), and movement ecology and collective movement (Jolles et al. 2019).
-2019).

 (ref:spacetime) Space-time diagram displaying variation the spatial and temporal extent required for different social processes across a range